 Is it against the law to not have my cat microchipped?

 As collars and tags can be easily lost, microchipping is the best way of permanently identifying your pet and proving you are his owner.

 New government legislation to introduce compulsory cat microchipping was laid out in Parliament on 13 March 2023.
 Owners must have their cat microchipped by 10 June 2024, and owners found not to have microchipped their cat will have 21 days to have one implanted, or may face a fine of up to £500.

 Cats Protection says that two in three cats taken into its care are not microchipped, costing the charity over £190,000 a year to chip them.
 The charity deals with around 40 ownership disputes annually too, the majority of which involve cats handed in as strays that are not microchipped.

 When a cat comes into their care, the first thing they will do is look for some kind of identification, including scanning for a 'chip.
 In a lot of cases, there is no 'chip so they will have no option but to trawl lost and found registers, and to advertise the cat as missing.
 This is a very time-consuming process with no guarantee that we will ever locate the owner.

-Making sure a cat is easily identifiable is vital to increase the chances of a happy reunion, so if compulsory microchipping was brought in, many of these problems would be solved.
+Making sure a cat is easily identifiable is vital to increase the chances of a happy reunion, so now compulsory microchipping has been brought in, many of these problems will hopefully be solved.

 How can a microchip help reunite me with my cat?